Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 • total;

-The use of a particular prosthesis depends on the number of replaced elements.
-A friction knot is the implementation of interaction in an artificial joint.
+The use of a particular prosthesis depends on the number of elements being replaced.
+The friction unit is the interaction in an artificial joint.
 How long can a hip replacement last?
 This will depend on the type and quality of the material used in the friction unit.

 When does a patient need endoprosthetics?

 The main indications for surgical treatment are the results of clinical and radiological studies and the symptoms that accompany the disease.
-The symptoms the patient complains about is one of the most significant factors indicating the need for surgery.
+The symptoms that the patient complains about are one of the most significant factors indicating the need for surgery.

-In some cases, despite the fact that coxarthrosis is at one of the last stages of development (as evidenced by an X-ray examination), the patient is practically not worried about anything.
-Surgery may not be necessary.
+In some cases, despite the fact that coxarthrosis is on one of last stages development (this is evidenced by x-ray examination), the patient is practically not worried about anything.
+There may be no need for surgery.

 How are the operations carried out?

-Hip replacement surgery is performed by two teams (operating and anesthesia).
+Hip replacement surgery is performed by two teams (operating and anesthesiological).
 The operating team operates under the guidance of a highly qualified operating surgeon.

-On average, the operation to replace the hip joint endoprosthesis takes 1.5-2 hours, while the patient is under the influence of spinal anesthesia or anesthesia.
-In order to exclude infectious complications, intravenous administration of an antibiotic is necessary.
+On average, an operation to replace a hip joint with an endoprosthesis takes 1.5-2 hours, while the patient is under the influence of spinal anesthesia or anesthesia.
+In order to exclude infectious complications, it is necessary intravenous administration antibiotic.

 Rehabilitation process

-How long will it take to recover from hip arthroplasty?
+How long will it take to recover from hip replacement?
 This is impossible to predict.
-In order to speed up the rehabilitation process, you must carefully follow all the doctor's recommendations.
+In order to speed up the rehabilitation process, you must carefully follow all the doctor’s recommendations.

-The patient is advised to move the very next day.
-Without getting up from the pastel, the patient can sit down and even engage in therapeutic exercises.
-Exercises after hip arthroplasty, which the patient performs in the first month after surgery, are as simple as possible.
+The patient is advised to move the next day.
+Without getting up from the pastel, the patient can sit down and even do therapeutic exercises.
+Exercises after hip replacement, which the patient performs in the first month after surgery, are as simple as possible.

-In order to fully restore mobility, it is necessary to constantly work on the hip joint, while observing all the recommendations of the attending physician.
-In addition to exercise therapy, the patient is assigned breathing exercises.
+In order to fully restore mobility, it is necessary to constantly work on the hip joint, while following all the recommendations of the attending physician.
+In addition to exercise therapy, the patient is prescribed breathing exercises.

 In most cases, already on the third day of rehabilitation, the patient can walk, using crutches and relying on the help of a specialist.
-After how many days can the stitches be removed?
-It depends on how quickly the patient is recovering.
-On average, the stitches are removed 10-15 days after hip replacement surgery.
+After how many days can stitches be removed?
+It depends on how quickly the patient recovers.
+On average, stitches are removed 10 to 15 days after hip replacement surgery.

 How to live after being discharged from the hospital?
-Many people ask themselves the question: how to live after returning home?
-In the hospital, the patient is constantly under the supervision of the medical staff, who oversees the entire rehabilitation process.
-Life with a hip replacement is somewhat different from the usual life.
-As already mentioned, in order to restore mobility, it is necessary to constantly work on the hip joint.
+Many people wonder: how to live after returning home?
+In the hospital, the patient is constantly under the supervision of medical staff, who monitor the entire rehabilitation process.
+Life with a hip replacement is somewhat different from normal life.
+As already mentioned, in order to restore mobility, you need to constantly work on the hip joint.

-The patient should walk as much as possible, while avoiding severe fatigue.
-Exercise therapy plays an important role in the rehabilitation process; all exercises must be approved by the attending physician.
-After discharge from the hospital, the patient can visit special centers, where qualified instructors in exercise therapy will work with him.
+The patient should walk as much as possible, without allowing severe fatigue.
+Exercise therapy plays a major role in the rehabilitation process; all exercises must be approved by the attending physician.
+After discharge from the hospital, the patient can visit special centers where qualified exercise therapy instructors will work with him.

-This brochure is dedicated to people who are going to have hip replacement surgery.
-You have been diagnosed with a hip injury.
-You have undergone conservative treatment for a long time, used all possible drugs for pain relief.
-You were hoping that you could return to your normal life.
+This brochure is dedicated to people undergoing hip replacement surgery.
+You have been diagnosed with damage to the hip joint.
+You long time passed conservative treatment, used everything possible drugs for pain relief.
+You hoped that you could return to your normal lifestyle.

-In fact, there are no miracles.
+In reality, miracles do not happen.
 There comes a moment when life becomes unbearable and you cannot live without pain, walk without pain, movements in the joint are limited.
 You can no longer carry out everyday activities, you feel your own limitations in everyday life.
 This is usually accompanied by severe pain and limited mobility in the hip joint.
-Based on these symptoms, as well as on the data of a medical examination, doctors recommend that you have an artificial joint implantation.
+Based on these symptoms, as well as medical examination data, doctors recommend implantation of an artificial joint.
 The purpose of our brochure is to familiarize you with the possibilities, features and benefits of total hip replacement surgery.
-We will try to help you prepare for your surgery and avoid unnecessary anxiety during your hospital stay.
+We will try to help you prepare for surgery and avoid unnecessary anxiety during your hospital stay.

-Of course, this information does not replace consultation with your doctor, orthopedic surgeon, rehabilitation therapist and other medical personnel.
-If you have any questions or uncertainty about something, you should discuss it with specialists.
+Of course, this information does not replace consultation with your doctor, orthopedic surgeon, rehabilitation specialist and other medical personnel.
+If you have any questions or are unsure about anything, you should discuss this with a specialist.
 Remember!
-The result of treatment will depend on the strict implementation of all the recommendations of the attending physician and your mood for recovery.
+The result of treatment will depend on the strict implementation of all the recommendations of the attending physician and your commitment to recovery.

-To better understand the possible operations, let's try to imagine the anatomy of the hip joint.
+To better understand possible operations, let's try to imagine the anatomy of the hip joint.

-So, the hip joint is a ball joint.
+So the hip joint is a ball and socket joint.
 It is surrounded by muscles and ligaments and allows movement of the hip and the entire lower limb in all planes.
 In a healthy joint, smooth cartilage covers the head of the femur and the acetabulum of the pelvic joint.
-With the help of the surrounding muscles, you can not only support your weight when leaning on your leg, but also move.
+With the help of surrounding muscles, you can not only support your weight while supporting your leg, but also move.
 In this case, the head slides easily inside the acetabulum.
-In the diseased joint, the affected cartilage is thinned, has defects and no longer performs the function of a kind of "pad".
-The articular surfaces altered by the disease rub against each other during movement, stop sliding and acquire a surface like sandpaper.
-The altered femoral head rotates with great difficulty in the acetabulum, and pain occurs.
-Soon, trying to get rid of pain, a person begins to limit movement in the joint.
-This, in turn, leads to shortening of muscles, ligaments and even greater contracture.
-The pressure exerted by the muscles on the femoral head increases; over a long period of time, the weakened bone is "crushed", its shape changes, and flattened.
+In a diseased joint, the affected cartilage is thinned, has defects and no longer functions as a kind of “lining”.
+The articular surfaces, altered by the disease, rub against each other during movements, stop sliding and acquire a surface like sandpaper.
+The altered femoral head rotates in the acetabulum with great difficulty, and pain occurs.
+Soon, in an effort to get rid of pain, a person begins to limit movements in the joint.
+This in turn leads to shortening of muscles, ligaments and even greater contracture.
+The pressure exerted by the muscles on the head of the femur increases; over a long period of time, the weakened bone “crushes,” changes its shape, and flattens.
 As a result, the leg becomes shorter.
-Bone growths (the so-called ossification or osteophytes) are formed around the joint.
-The altered joint can no longer fully perform its function.
+Bone growths (so-called ossifications or osteophytes) form around the joint.
+The changed joint can no longer fully perform its function.

-Only an operation to completely replace the diseased joint or total hip arthroplasty can radically interrupt this entire chain of painful processes.
+Radically break this whole chain disease processes Only surgery to completely replace the diseased joint or total hip replacement can be done.

 In principle, total arthroplasty is the replacement of a damaged joint with an artificial endoprosthesis.
-Total arthroplasty is one of the main achievements of this century.
+Total endoprosthetics is one of the main achievements of this century.
 Many decades ago, the relatively simple design of the hip joint inspired doctors and medical technicians to create an artificial replica.
-Over time, research and improvement of the surgical technique and the materials used have led to tremendous advances in the field of total hip arthroplasty.
-The design of endoprostheses ideally follows the human anatomy.
-An endoprosthesis consists of two main parts: a cup and a stem.
-The ball-shaped head is located on the stem and inserted into the endoprosthesis cup.
-The materials used for the artificial joint are special metal alloys, ultra-strong polyethylene and ceramics, specially developed for arthroplasty.
+Over time, research and improvement in surgical techniques and materials used have led to tremendous advances in the field of total hip replacement.
+The design of endoprostheses perfectly follows the human anatomy.
+The endoprosthesis consists of two main parts: a cup and a leg.
+The spherical head is located on the stem and inserted into the cup of the endoprosthesis.
+The materials used for the artificial joint are special metal alloys, heavy-duty polyethylene and ceramics, developed specifically for endoprosthetics.
 They provide excellent tissue compatibility, absolutely painless movement, maximum strength and durability of the endoprosthesis.
 Typically, the surfaces of the endoprosthesis in contact with each other include a ceramic or metal head mounted in a polyethylene cup.
-They can also be fully metallic or fully ceramic.
+They can also be all metal or all ceramic.

-There are mainly three types of endoprosthesis fixation:
+There are mainly three types of fixation of endoprostheses:

-Endoprosthesis with cementless fixation d, in which both the cup and the stem of the endoprosthesis are fixed in the bone without the use of bone cement.
-Long-term fixation is achieved by the invasion of the surrounding bone tissue into the surface of the endoprosthesis.
+Endoprosthesis with cementless fixation y, in which both the cup and the leg of the endoprosthesis are fixed in the bone without the use of bone cement.
+Long-term fixation is achieved by germination of the surrounding bone tissue into the surface of the endoprosthesis.

-Cement-retained endoprosthesis, in which both the cup and the stem are fixed with special bone cement.
+Endoprosthesis with cement fixation, in which both the cup and the stem are fixed using special bone cement.

-Hybrid (combined) endoprosthesis, in which the cup is cementless and the stem is cemented (i.e. fixed in the bone using special bone cement.)
+Hybrid (combined) endoprosthesis, in which the cup has a cementless fixation, and the leg has a cemented fixation (i.e., it is fixed in the bone using special bone cement.)
 There is a very wide range of models for all types of endoprostheses, produced in the required range of sizes.
-The choice of the required type of endoprosthesis is determined by the physiological characteristics, medical indications, as well as the age, weight and degree of physical activity of the patient.
+The choice of the required type of endoprosthesis is determined physiological characteristics, medical indications, as well as the patient’s age, weight and level of physical activity.
 The correct choice greatly contributes to the success of the operation.
-An orthopedic traumatologist will conduct preoperative planning, which will determine the required size, model of the endoprosthesis and the location of its parts.
-However, during the operation, he must be able to install an endoprosthesis of a different size, making changes to the original plan.
-(It depends on the individual characteristics of the patient, the structure and density of the bone substance, the specific conditions and tasks of the operation being performed.)
+The orthopedic traumatologist will conduct preoperative planning, during which it will be determined required size, endoprosthesis model and location of its parts.
+However, during the operation he should be able to install an endoprosthesis of a different size, making changes to the original plan.
+(This depends on the individual characteristics of the patient, the structure and density of the bone substance, the specific conditions and objectives of the operation performed.)

 Before surgery

-The decision in favor of the operation is mainly with the patient.
-In many cases, severe pain and taking a huge amount of analgesics (pain medications) make a person's life so unbearable that surgery becomes vital.
+The decision to undergo surgery lies primarily with the patient.
+In many cases severe pain and taking a huge amount of analgesics (painkillers) make a person’s life so unbearable that surgery becomes vital.
 The exact time of the operation must be discussed taking into account all the necessary factors and features.
-It is necessary to properly prepare for the implantation of the endoprosthesis.
-Before the operation, you can contribute to a favorable course of the postoperative period, namely:
+It is necessary to properly prepare for implantation of an endoprosthesis.
+Before surgery, you can contribute to a favorable course of the postoperative period, namely:

 • Normalize your own weight.
-If you are severely obese, your doctor may postpone the operation to give you time to lose weight (body mass index greater than 35 is a relative contraindication for arthroplasty due to the high risk of postoperative complications).
+If you are severely obese, your doctor may delay surgery to give you time to lose weight (a body mass index greater than 35 is a relative contraindication for arthroplasty due to the high risk of postoperative complications).

-• Reorganization of the oral cavity and other possible foci of chronic infection is necessary.
+• Sanitation of the oral cavity and other possible foci of chronic infection is necessary.
 Such preliminary preparation will reduce the risk of wound infection that accompanies any surgical intervention.

-• If you have any chronic diseases, be sure to go through all the necessary additional examinations so that you have time to correct their treatment.
+• If you have any chronic diseases, be sure to undergo all the necessary additional examinations so that there is time to correct their treatment.

-• There is always a certain amount of blood loss during total hip replacement surgery.
-This may necessitate a transfusion.
+• During total hip replacement surgery, there is always some loss of some blood.
+This may require a transfusion.
 In order to prevent immunological conflict or infection, it is advisable to prepare your own blood for transfusion during surgery.
-You should discuss this possibility with your doctor, and he will give you the necessary advice.
+You should discuss this possibility with your doctor and he will give you the necessary advice.

-The aim of the operation is to install the endoprosthesis in the best way, to get freedom from pain and restore the ability to work.
-However, freedom from pain and movement without restrictions may not always be guaranteed.
-In some cases, the difference in the length of the limb can be partially compensated by selecting the optimal size of the endoprosthesis.
-But sometimes this may not be possible if, for example, the general condition of the patient is very serious.
-The difference in limb length can be corrected later, for example by using special orthopedic shoes or lengthening the thigh segment.
+The purpose of the operation is the best way install an endoprosthesis, gain freedom from pain and restore ability to work.
+However, freedom from pain and unrestricted movement may not always be guaranteed.
+In some cases, the difference in limb length can be partially compensated by selecting the optimal size of the endoprosthesis.
+But sometimes this may not be possible if, for example, general state the patient is very ill.
+Differences in limb length can be corrected later, for example by using a special orthopedic shoes or lengthening the thigh segment.

-Currently, the quality of artificial joints and the technique of surgery have reached a very high level and have significantly reduced the risk of various postoperative complications.
-But, despite this, there are always possible complications associated with inflammation of the tissues around the joint or with early loosening of the elements of the endoprosthesis.
-Strict adherence to the doctor's recommendations will reduce the risk of complications.
+Currently, the quality of artificial joints and surgical techniques have reached very high level and allowed to significantly reduce the risk of various postoperative complications.
+But, despite this, certain complications associated with inflammation of the tissues around the joint or early loosening of the elements of the endoprosthesis are always possible.
+Strict adherence to the doctor’s recommendations will reduce the risk of complications.

-The operation can take place under general, combined or regional anesthesia (pain relief).
-Regional anesthesia of the lower limb affects the general condition to a lesser extent and is therefore preferred.
-In addition to the anesthesia, you will be given a sedative.
-During the operation, you will not experience any pain.
+The operation can be performed under general, combined or regional anesthesia (pain relief).
+Regional anesthesia of the lower limb affects the general condition to a lesser extent and is therefore preferable.
+In addition to the anesthesia, you will be given a sedative (calming agent).
+During the operation you will not experience any pain.

-The day before the operation, the doctor will visit you to discuss the anesthesia and the course of the operation.
-He will then select the medication you can tolerate best and the most appropriate method of surgery.
+The day before your surgery, your doctor will visit you to discuss anesthesia and the procedure.
+He will then select the medications you can tolerate best and the most appropriate method of surgery.
 During the operation, the affected joint will be removed and replaced with an artificial one.
-Implantation will require an incision in the skin about 15 cm in length.
-Thus, the surgeon will be able to approach the hip joint, remove the affected femoral head and damaged acetabulum and replace them with an artificial cup and stem with a ball-shaped head.
-After installing the cup and leg, the artificial joint is checked for mobility, and then the surgical wound is sutured.
-A drain introduced into the wound prevents the accumulation of oozing blood.
-After the operation, a pressure bandage (bandage) is applied and the first control X-ray is taken.
+Implantation will require a skin incision about 15 cm in length.
+This way, the surgeon can approach the hip joint, remove the affected femoral head and damaged acetabulum, and replace them with an artificial cup and stem with a ball-and-socket head.
+After installing the cup and foot artificial joint checked for mobility and then sutured surgical wound.
+A drain introduced into the wound prevents the accumulation of leaking blood.
+After the operation, a pressure bandage is applied and the first control x-ray is taken.

 The entire operation usually takes 1.0-1.5 hours.

 The artificial joint implantation procedure is a common operation.
-For this reason, the following information on possible complications should not be a cause for concern and should only be considered as general information for patients.
-The possible complications described below relate directly to the procedure for implanting an artificial joint.
-The general risk that exists in any operation is not mentioned here.
+For this reason, the following information about possible complications should not be a cause for concern and should only be considered as general information for patients.
+Described below possible complications relate directly to the artificial joint implantation procedure.
+The general risk that exists with any operation is not mentioned here.

 Hematomas (bruises)

-They can appear after surgery and usually go away after a few days.
-The previously mentioned drains are installed to prevent large hemorrhages, i.e. for the evacuation of blood.
+They may appear after surgery and usually go away within a few days.
+The previously mentioned drains are installed to prevent major hemorrhages, i.e. for evacuation of blood.

 Thrombosis

-Thrombosis (the formation of blood clots) can result from increased blood clotting (blood clots can obstruct blood flow in the veins of the extremities), which can lead to pulmonary embolism (when the blood clot reaches the lungs).
-To reduce the risk of thrombosis, special drugs are prescribed, in the form of tablets or injections, before and after the operation, as well as elastic stockings or tight bandaging of the leg and foot and physiotherapy exercises.
+Thrombosis (formation of blood clots) can lead to increased coagulability blood (blood clots can obstruct the flow of blood in the veins of the extremities), which can lead to a pulmonary embolism (when the blood clot reaches the lungs).
+To reduce the risk of thrombosis, special medications are prescribed, in the form of tablets or injections, before and after surgery, as well as elastic stockings or tight bandaging of the lower leg and foot and physical therapy.

 Infection

-Infection in the area of the surgical wound is a rather rare complication and is usually successfully treated with antibiotics.
-However, deep infection can lead to loss of the endoprosthesis and the need for reoperation.
-For this reason, special attention is paid to sterility and protection against bacteria.
+Infection at the site of a surgical wound is a fairly rare complication and can usually be successfully treated with antibiotics.
+However, deep infection may lead to loss of the endoprosthesis and the need for reoperation.
+For this reason Special attention is given to sterility and protection from bacteria.
 In addition, antibiotics are prescribed before and after surgery.

 Dislocation (displacement), dislocation

-They occur quite rarely (mainly in the early postoperative period, until soft tissues have healed) and usually occur only in cases of extreme physical activity or falls.
-As a rule, in this case, the doctor will carry out the reduction of the displaced endoprosthesis under anesthesia.
-The doctor must accurately inform you about the range of movements that are permissible at different times during rehabilitation.
+They occur quite rarely (mainly in early postoperative period until they heal soft fabrics) and usually occur only in cases of extreme mobility or falls.
+As a rule, in this case, the doctor adjusts the displaced endoprosthesis under anesthesia.
+The doctor must accurately inform you about the range of movements that are permissible in different times during rehabilitation.

 Allergy

 In very rare cases, tissue reactions may develop upon contact with an artificial joint.
-This reaction can be caused by a chromium - nickel allergy.
-By using the modern alloys available today, the risk of allergies is minimized.
+This reaction may be caused by a chrome-nickel allergy.
+By using modern alloys available today, the risk of allergies is reduced to a minimum.

 After operation

-When you wake up, it is necessary to do several exercises that reduce the swelling of the limb and prevent the formation of blood clots in the vessels.
-You need to perform them while lying in bed.
+When you wake up, you need to perform several exercises that reduce swelling of the limb and prevent the formation of blood clots in the blood vessels.
+They need to be performed while lying in bed.

-1. Breathing exercises...
-Raise your arms up, take a deep breath.
-Lower your arms through the sides down, take a deep, energetic exhalation.
-This exercise must be repeated 5-6 times a day.
+1. Breathing exercises.
+Raise your hands up, take a deep breath.
+Lower your arms down to your sides and take a deep, energetic exhalation.
+This exercise must be repeated 5-6 times a day

-1. Foot pump...
-When you are in bed (or, later, when you are sitting in a chair), slowly move your feet up and down.
+1. Foot pump.
+When you're lying in bed (or later when you're sitting in a chair), slowly move your feet up and down.
 Do this exercise several times every 5 or 10 minutes.

-1. Sleep in the first days after the operation is necessary only on the back, preferably with a pillow or roller between the legs
+1. In the first days after surgery, you should sleep only on your back, preferably with a pillow or cushion between your legs

-2. You can only turn on the operated side, but not earlier than 7 days after the operation
+2. You can only turn on your operated side, but not earlier than 7 days after surgery.

 3. When turning in bed, place a pillow between your legs

-To reduce the risk of dislocation of the endoprosthesis, it is impossible to bend the operated leg in the hip joint more than 90 degrees, rotate the leg in the operated joint, turning it with its toes inward and outward.
-That is, you FORBIDDEN:
+To reduce the risk of dislocation of the endoprosthesis, you should not bend the operated leg at the hip joint more than 90 degrees, or rotate the leg in the operated joint, turning its toe in and out.
+That is, to you FORBIDDEN:

 • Squat down